TejasMedade/Blog-Application/README.md

 - LOGGER

-## System Structure

-The REST API allows a Customer to **Signup, Signin** & **View, Create Posts and Comment on Blogs**, as well as the Administrator view all features and services provided by the API for better customer support.

-- User / Blogger
-    -
-    - Signup
-    - Signin & Signout
-    - Update all User Details
-    - View, Create, Update & Delete Posts
-    - View, Create, Update & Delete Categories
-    - Add Comments on the Post
-    - Update Posts Images
-    - Search & Sort Posts
-    - Search Users by Name
-    - View Posts Based by Custom Pagination
-    - Delete Account

-- Administrator
-    -
-    - Signin & Signout
-    - SignUp other Admins
-    - View all Users, Posts, Categories & Comments
-    - Delete Admin from Database
+## User Functionalities

+- **Authentication Management**

+  - Endpoint for Sign Up
+  - Endpoint for Sign In
+  - Endpoint for Sign Out

+- **Profile Management**

+  - Endpoint for Updating User Information
+  - Endpoint for Retrieving User Information
+  - Endpoint for Deleting User Account

+- **Post Management**

+  - Endpoint for Creating Posts
+  - Endpoint for Updating Posts
+  - Endpoint for Retrieving Posts
+  - Endpoint for Deleting Posts
+  - Endpoint for Adding Comments to Posts
+  - Endpoint for Updating Post Images
+  - Endpoint for Retrieving Posts with Custom Pagination

+- **Category Management**

+  - Endpoint for Creating Categories
+  - Endpoint for Updating Categories
+  - Endpoint for Retrieving Categories
+  - Endpoint for Deleting Categories

+- **Searching & Sorting Posts**

+  - Endpoint for Searching Posts by :
+    - Title
+    - Date
+    - Category
+  - Endpoint for Sorting Posts by :
+    - Date
+    - Popularity

+- **User Search**

+  - Endpoint for Searching Users by :
+    - Name

+## Administrator Functionalities

+- **Authentication Management**

+  - Endpoint for Sign Up Other Admin Accounts
+  - Endpoint for Sign In
+  - Endpoint for Sign Out

+- **Profile Management**
+  - Endpoint for Deleting Admin Accounts

+- **Post Management**
+  - Endpoint for Retrieving Posts
+  - Endpoint for Deleting Posts

+- **Category Management**
+  - Endpoint for Retrieving Categories
+  - Endpoint for Deleting Categories

+- **Comment Management**
+  - Endpoint for Retrieving Comments
+  - Endpoint for Deleting Comments